 Reasons to avoid

-The Chasing Innovation Gladius Mini is supplied in a nice backpack (not unlike one photographer who might use to carry a body and lenses), with a laptop in a separate bay.
+The Chasing Innovation Gladius Mini is supplied in a nice backpack; not unlike one a photographer might use to carry a body and lenses, with a laptop in a separate bay.
 Setting up is reasonably easy – an included towel means you can set the drone down on sharp coastal rocks safely.

 The bright color is easily spotted too.
 Smart features include depth-lock (like altitude hold on a flying drone), and there is 64GB storage to record.
 The five thrusters make the drone quick to respond – useful as you need to tilt the body up or down to look around.
 You can lock the pitch, but the camera (and accompanying 1,200-lumen lights) cannot be separately turned, making this a real pilot’s craft, and fun with it.

-The thoughtful app is easily operated, and VR compatible, and the 4K camera produces great results, with the only complaint really being that in rougher seas the image stabilization could be better.
+The thoughtful app is easily operated, and VR compatible, and the 4K camera produces great results.
+Our only complaint is that in rougher seas, the image stabilization could be better.
 Overall, though, it's a great product.

 Best for power